Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 replace `/dev/sdx` with right device name on your platform or else you can damage your system!.**

-* From where you ran image build type:
+* From where you ran image build type.

 ```shell
 sudo umount /dev/sdx*